 Use this for goods imported into a country from outside that country.

-Some countries also show “Postponed Import” options.
-These are for schemes like UK Postponed VAT Accounting (PVA).
+Some countries also include “Postponed Import” options (e.g. UK Postponed VAT Accounting).

 Purchases